 - Identify your total monthly income: Add up your paycheck, benefits, and any other monthly income sources to figure out your total financial resources.

 - Prioritize essential expenses: Starting from scratch, allocate funds to crucial expenses first, like housing, utilities, and groceries.
-Ensure that your budget is realistic and achievable.
-Setting overly strict limits may set you up for frustration and failure.
+Make sure to keep your budget realistic and achievable.
+If you set up overly strict limits, you may end up feeling frustrated and unmotivated instead.

-- Build emergency funds: The Consumer Financial Protection Bureau’s research indicates that almost 24% of consumers lack an emergency savings fund.
-Yet, having such a fund is crucial for providing financial security against unexpected events.
+- Build emergency funds: The Consumer Financial Protection Bureau’s research shows that almost 24% of consumers lack an emergency savings fund.
+Yet, you will need these funds when to give you more security especially when you come face to face with unexpected events, like needing a car repair.
 Setting aside a substantial amount of money for emergencies can greatly enhance financial stability.

 Pro Tip: Elizabeth Warren from Harvard Law School introduced the 50/30/20 budgeting rule.
 This strategy advises allocating your income across three categories: 50% for essentials, 30% for personal desires, and 20% for savings and debt repayment.
 This method offers a balanced approach to managing your finances.